MATLAB Simulator of Level-Index Arithmetic: Arithmetic with level-index numbers

 Multiplication and division are straightforward~\cite{clol87}: with extra manipulations of arguments we turn the operations into addition or subtraction and therefore reuse the sequences above.
 For example, if $m > 0$ then $n > 0$ and $\phi(X)\phi(Y)=\phi(Z)=e^{\phi(X-1)}e^{\phi(Y-1)}=e^{\phi(Z-1)}$ allows to write $\phi(X-1)+\phi(Y-1)=\phi(Z-1)$.
 We can then do the addition and increase the level of $Z-1$ by one.
 Further details are in \cite{clol87}.

 Arithmetic for SLI systems requires a few modifications since there is no level zero and the reciprocal sign has to be taken into account.
-The modifications to the algorithms above are described by Clenshaw~and~Turner~\cite{cltu88}.
+These modifications are described by Clenshaw~and~Turner~\cite{cltu88}.